felixSchl/neodoc/README.md

   `opts.versionFlags` is non-empty and `opts.version` is not set.
 * `opts.helpFlags` - An array of flags that trigger the special help
   behavior: Print the full program help text and exit with code 0.
+* `opts.transforms.presolve` - an array of functions to be called prior to "solving" the input.
+This function takes the spec as it's only parameter.
+  At this point, the spec is mostly untouched by neodoc with the exception of smart-options which runs as a fixed transform prior to user-provided callbacks if `smart-options` is true.
+Transforms that need to be aware of option stacks and `[...-options]` references should run here as this information is lost during the solving transforms.
+* `opts.transforms.postsolve` - an array of functions to be called after "solving" the input, just prior to passing the spec to the arg-parser.
+This function takes the spec as it's only parameter.
+At this point, the spec has been fully solved, expanded and canonicalised.

 For example: